markets/markets.github.io/_posts/2013-05-14-hello-world.md

 When you are in development mode, you can run the site (task: `jekyll serve`) locally.
 By default is served by WEBrick, a Ruby HTTP web server.

-Another important point is the community behind the framework.
+Another important point is the big community behind the framework.
 Some people contribute directly to the core, other people implementing extensions via plugins.
 There is already a considerable <a href="https://jekyllrb.com/docs/plugins/">list of them</a>.

 Check the full documentation in <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> page.